4 Benefits Of Spearmint Tea For Acne And Its Side Effects

 3. May Help With Stress And Insomnia

-Columbian people use spearmint tea for stress relief and to reduce insomnia.
+Columbian people use spearmint tea for mental wellness, stress relief and to reduce insomnia.
 A rat study found that spearmint had hypnotic and sedative effects due to phenolic compounds, such as flavonoids and tannins.
 Spearmint tea can be used for relieving anxiety (5).

 4. Rich In Antioxidants

-Antioxidants help reduce oxidative stressi XCell damage triggered by an imbalance between antioxidants and free radicals in the body, causing inflammation and diseases. caused by harmful free radicals.
 They cause inflammation and drive the process of acne on your skin.
 High-rosA spearmint has anti-inflammatory and antioxidant properties (4).
-Moreover, spearmint tea also has phenolic compounds, like flavonoids and tannins, that can keep your skin healthy.
+Moreover, spearmint tea also has phenolic compounds, like flavonoids and tannins, that can keep your skin healthy and free of blemishes.

 Well, when it comes to spearmint tea, it is not all rosy.
 Adding the tea to your daily routine can cause a few side effects.
 Understand them before you decide to give it a go.